MarkHerdt/Breakout-JavaScript-2019/README.md

 School Project in JavaScript
-Programmed this in mid/late 2020
+Programmed this in late 2019